 Baseline data is collected by conducting an assessment and surveying municipalities and water providers to compile and document aging infrastructure that needs to be replaced, to assess the scope and cost of installing smart water grid systems throughout the region, to ensure water providers can isolate during emergencies, to document how other cities and counties fund their infrastructure projects, to assess the existence and extent of funding available to support infrastructure enhancements.
 In 3-5 years, conduct assessment/survey to evaluate progress made in creating a resilient water infrastructure.

 Imperative 6.
-Source Water Protection and Water Supply Development
+Source Water Protection